plona/zbxmonitor/README.md

 - ignore_warn - default: False.
 True - SSL warnings will be suppressed (when connecting to Zabbix Server via https)
 - interval - default: 30[s].
 Pooling interval
 - log_truncate - default: False.
 If True (or 1) log file in ./log will be truncated at start.
 - min_severity - default: 0.
-Return only triggers with severity greater or equal than the given severity. **Change reuires restart.** Range 0..5.
+Return only triggers with severity greater or equal than the given severity. **Change requires restart.** Range 0..5.
 - notify - default: True.
 Messages will be send to notification daemon (eg. `dunst`).
 If False (or 0) you will be not notified, but status will be still enabled by left or right click on script icon.
 - port - default: 10051
 - text_mode - default: False.
 If True (or 0) zbxmonitor will work in text mode only.
 It is rather for testing purpose.